Skip to content

 }

 The list of properties are exposed by the Kafka component and you can use them in the application.
-The reference it in this block is the physical component itself and it's exposed properties.
-Whenever Kafka and testing suite start, the properties are changed and passed down to the application.
+The it reference in this block is the physical component itself with all its exposed properties.
+When Kafka and the testing suite start, these properties are automatically passed down to your application.

 run function